Google Ads Conversion Tracking Using Google Tag Manager (2025 New Interface)

 • Convert/Complete: When users take the final action that achieves the business outcome (e.g., making a purchase or submitting a lead form).

-This framework provides a powerful mental model for categorizing conversions and, critically, for telling Google Ads what to prioritize.
+This framework provides a powerful mental model for categorising conversions and, critically, for telling Google Ads what to prioritise.

 Macro-Conversions